'The Invisibles' Reveals How Some Jews Survived Nazi Germany By Hiding In Plain Sight

 Barbara Schieb, a historian with Berlin's German Resistance Memorial Center, says Jews often went completely underground in Nazi-occupied countries, sometimes helped by resistance movements.
 But for Jews in Germany — where potentially everyone was a Nazi and there was no organized resistance — Schieb says people had to hide in plain sight.

-"They just said, 'I'm somebody else,'" says Schieb.
+"They just said, 'I'm somebody else,' " says Schieb.
 "They invented a new Aryan-sounding identity.
 And for this, they needed helpers.
 They needed a home, something to eat, money, of course — and they needed false documents.
 But they were visible.
 You see it in the film, how they are working, meeting.
 And yet they are invisible.
 It's the false identity that is visible."

-German director and producer Claus Räfle, a 30-year veteran filmmaker, says he made The Invisibles because he finds the stories of people who have to hide themselves in their own hometown amazing.
+German director and producer Claus Räfle, a 30-year veteran of the film industry, says he made The Invisibles because he finds the stories of people who have to hide themselves in their own hometown amazing.

 "They have to climb into different identities, and these stories are so full of tension and emotions because every day is full of risks," he tells NPR.
 "Every day, you can be arrested.
 Every day, someone can notice something strange about you.
 And I thought this is something that never happened before."

 Räfle's movie, a drama re-created around the interviews with survivors, is interspersed with footage of Berlin during the war.
-It was released in Germany in 2017 and aired on German primetime television last week.
+It was released in Germany in 2017 and aired on German prime-time television last week.

 "These are some of the last victims of Nazism who could tell their story in a very interesting and touching way," he says.
 "It proved it happened and that some people were helping, and that made a difference."

 One of the other survivors, Cioma Schönhaus, was an art student who became an expert forger of documents.
 Another, Ruth Arndt, was a young woman who worked in a German officer's house.
 He knew she was Jewish but kept the secret.
-Eugen Herman escaped suspicion by wearing the Hitler Youth uniform of the son of the family who hid him.
+Eugen Herman-Friede escaped suspicion by wearing the Hitler Youth uniform of the son of the family who hid him.

-In the film, for which interviews were conducted 10 years ago, all four survivors talk of the constant fear, the hunger and cold they experienced.
+In the film, for which interviews were conducted 10 years ago, the four survivors talk of the constant fear, the hunger and cold they experienced.
 They recall a culture of denunciation so pervasive that sometimes Jews denounced other Jews in the hope of avoiding a horrible fate.

 Stories of the thousands of Jews who went into hiding in the heart of Nazi Germany only came to light in the late 1980s, says Schieb.
 It took the generations born after the war to unearth and document them.